dhanshri.

 Technical stack

-The platform was built on WordPress, which limited flexibility in layout and interactions.
+The platform was built earlier on WordPress, which limited flexibility in layout and interactions.
 I had to design within these implementation boundaries.

 Ambiguity in plan offerings